Spin-Hall Current and Nonlocal Transport in Ferromagnet-Free Multi-band models for SrTiO3-Based Nanodevices in the

 Our results highlight how the charge-to-spin conversion in LAO/STO is mainly due to the spin-Hall effect, how the spin-Hall conductance (and, therefore, the efficiency of the charge-to-spin conversion mechanism itself) depends on the external control parameters and, finally, how the inpurity-induced screening of the spin-Hall conductance in a Rashba 2DEG is strongly suppressed in multiband systems.

-While the model captures the spin-Hall vs longitudinal conductance trend as seen in the experiment, the quantitative discrepancies around the Lifshitz transition definitely calls for a refinement of our method in that region, not only by introducing a finite range in the impurity scattering, but also by improving our estimate of the vertex corrections.
+While the model captures the spin-Hall vs longitudinal conductance trend as seen in the experiment, the quantitative discrepancies around the Lifshitz transition definitely call for a refinement of our method in that region, not only by introducing a finite range in the impurity scattering, but also by improving our estimate of the vertex corrections.
 For instance, one could include at the right-hand side of Eq.(\ref{ic.a2}) contributions from higher-energy bands.
-Moreover, one could solve numerically from the scratch the Kubo response function for the calculation of spin-Hall conductance including this way all the single-particle scatterings even in high density regimes.
+Moreover, one could solve numerically from scratch the Kubo response function for the calculation of spin-Hall conductance including this way all the single-particle scatterings even in high density regimes.
 We expect that these additional effects could only slightly improve the evaluation of spin-Hall conductance around the Lifshitz transition, since the densities close to the transition are not high (a few $10^{13}$ ${\rm cm}^{-2}$).